Higher Education Academic Credit Transfer Procedure

 Director, Academic Operations

-Deputy Dean, GPS/GRS
+Deputy Dean, GRS

 4. If rejected, advise accordingly, including reasons.